Your portfolio should contain a well-presented selection of your work.

 Take advice on this from your tutors but please remember that we want to see a range of work that both reflects your overall experience of art and design practice, and supports your chosen area of specialism.

 You don't have to bring a paper portfolio, we also accept digital portfolios.
-To ensure we can view your work at its best, please bring a suitable device such as a laptop or tablet.
+To ensure we can view your work at its best, please bring a suitable device such as a laptop or tablet with the portfolio stored.
+Please do not rely on having internet access during the interview.

 Your portfolio should be unique to you and represent your experience and interests in your chosen field.
 Broadly, we are looking for strong ideas and concepts that have been executed to a high standard.
 However, the development work, or 'creative journey' is as important as the final piece and will allow your interviewer to determine your research skills, commitment and aptitude.